🎉🎉🎉 Save 30% on The Online Prenatal Class for Couples THIS WEEKEND ONLY with code FOOLMENOT (that's almost $60)

 Eating your placenta is something that most mammals do — it’s called placentophagy, and it can be done raw.
 Let’s talk about the pro’s and con’s of placental encapsulation.
+It is easy to think that everyone is doing something when you see it on social media or in talking to a Doula but let’s talk about what is REALLY happening, and what the evidence shows.

 Eating your placenta?

-Ok, so, HOW can you eat your placenta?
+Let’s get this one out of the way.
+HOW can you eat your placenta?

 Placenta Encapsulation pros and cons